cavalen/aolab-azure/README.md

 cd /home/ubuntu/aolab-azure/deploy-lab
 ./deploy.sh
 ```
-This can take some time (up to 20 min), if there are no errors wait until the process finish.
+This can take some time (up to 20 min).
 <br />

 ### Output: